cyb3rxp/awesome-soc/legit_Windows_services.md

 * **CommandLine**: the command line of the binary of the service.
   * e.g.: C:\WINDOWS\system32\svchost.exe -k netsvcs -p
 * **Expected_Execution_status**: exected to be found on a investigated machine, or not.
-  * Should be active or (started) on demand  = > usually, critical system processes, and should be either permanently active or launched on-demand
+  * Should be active or (started) on demand  = > usually, critical system processes, and should be either permanently present or launched on-demand
   * Could be active  = > may not be critical, but quite commonly present
-  * Might be active  = > should not be critical, but still present
+  * Might be active  = > should not be critical, but could still be present
 * **Startup_Type_(Default)**: the default autostart setting of the service.
 Must be one of the following:
   * Automatic
   * Automatic (delayed start)